Bhutan

 Hot Springs: Ura Valley is home to several hot springs that are believed to have therapeutic properties.
 The most famous hot spring in Ura Valley is the Mebar Tsho (Burning Lake) hot spring, which is located near Tang village.

 Ura Valley is a must-visit destination in Bumthang that offers a unique glimpse into Bhutanese culture and natural beauty.
+Places to Visit in Bhutan

 Burning lake in Bumthang.
 Mebar Tsho is more of a gorge than a lake.
 It is a very sacred site and the name refers to the most famous episode of the famous treasure discoverer, Pema Lingpa’s life.
 In early 1475 the saint discovered holy relics hidden here by Guru Rinpoche and thus received his holy mission to propagate religion.